ValoCookie/osu-Requests/README.md

 # osu!
 Requests

-A small Windows app I made to handle osu! map requests from Twitch chat without having to constantly copy links around while streaming.
+A small Windows app I made for handling osu! map requests from Twitch chat without having to constantly copy links around while streaming.

-The idea is pretty simple: connect Twitch, connect the osu! account where you want to receive requests, and leave the app running.
-When someone sends a supported beatmap link in chat, osu!
-Requests picks it up, adds it to the queue, grabs the map information, and sends the request to you through osu! chat.
+I originally started this because a friend of mine wanted something for her stream after ronniabot wasn't working properly in lazer, and it slowly turned into a proper little desktop app.

-It started as something I wanted to make for a friends stream and slowly turned into a proper little desktop app.
+The idea is pretty straightforward: viewers paste an osu! beatmap link in Twitch chat, the app picks it up, adds it to a queue, grabs the map information and requested mods, and sends accepted requests directly to the osu! account you connected.

 ## ⚠️ Current Windows build

-The Microsoft Store version is currently being prepared for certification.
+The Microsoft Store version is currently in certification.

-Until that is approved, the GitHub `.exe` is an unsigned build.
+In the meantime, the GitHub `.exe` is available, but it is unsigned.
 Because of that, Windows SmartScreen or Smart App Control may warn about it or block it on some PCs.

 That warning is related to the build not being signed/reputed yet; it does not automatically mean Windows found malware.

 Please only download builds from this page.

 I don't recommend turning off Windows security features just to run the app.
-Once the Microsoft Store release is approved, that will become the normal/recommended way to install the app.
+Once the Microsoft Store version is approved, that will become the normal/recommended way to install it.

 ---